 Songkran in Bangkok: Tips for Celebrating the Thai New Year

 Planning to celebrate Songkran in Bangkok?
-Learn when Songkran starts, when to arrive for Songkran in Bangkok, plus what to wear and Thai New Year etiquette.
+Learn when Songkran starts, when to arrive for Songkran, what to wear, and tips on Thai New Year etiquette.

 What is Songkran Like?